keithbuckholz/prisoners-dilemma/README.md

 dilemma-credits simply prints urls pointing to the inspritation for this package.

 If you want to include decision-making algorithms of your own, build python functions which take a single list of lists and return a boolean where True indicate cooperation.
 Place those python functions in one script and add "players=MYPLAYERS.py" to the end of your command line entry.
-The list of lists your bot must take in conatains data from your opponents previous decisions in the form: [[opponent_name(str), opponent_decision(bool), opponent_points(int)],[opponent_name(str), opponent_decision(bool), opponent_points(int)]...].
+The list of lists your bot must take in conatains data from your opponents previous decisions in the form:

+[[opponent_name(str), opponent_decision(bool), opponent_points(int)],[opponent_name(str), opponent_decision(bool), opponent_points(int)]...]

 If you must remember your previous decisions, this can be determined using the opponents previous decision and matched point values.

 <a id="prisoners_dilemma.bots"></a>